Category: Tea Learning

 Humidity and temperature updates every hour directly from my pumedor to the interactive graph below.

-Publish It Online, Of Course
+Publish It Online

 Naturally I had to figure out a way to get it online.
 I’m using HomeAssistant’s API, pulling data to a spreadsheet file via an hourly cron job, which I then run some simple python on to generate the above graph.
-It also takes a screenshot and updates the featured image of this blog post hourly.
+My script also takes a screenshot and updates the featured image of this blog post hourly.

 Turns out, to do this right is hard.
-TLDR.

 Materials & Tools